18: Project: Structuring a Simple Application

 - Use output buffering to compose views within layouts.

-MVC Architecture: Visual Overview
+MVC Architecture Overview

 Key Layers: